gleam-lang/gleam/README.md

 This library was created for use in the [Gleam programming language][gleam] compiler, and as such only currently supports the endpoints used by Gleam.
+Breaking changes may be very frequent depending on the needs of the Gleam compiler.

 [hex]: https://hex.pm/
 [gleam]: https://gleam.run/